A Gathering of Nations

 The beadwork on the regalia was beautiful.
 Some of the clothing was very elaborate.
 Others were simpler in design.
 The cost of making the regalia was from a few hundred dollars to several thousand dollars.

 There were cash prizes for the different drum groups that participated.
 These drum groups came from Canada and all over the U.S. They played and sang different songs while the dancers were dancing.
-There was also a Miss Indian world contest.
+There was also a Miss Indian World contest.
 A new Miss Indian World was crowned.

-Over 3,000 registered dancers and singers participating in the powwow.
+Over 3,000 registered dancers and singers participated in the powwow.
 There were over 800 craft vendors under huge tents selling their wares.
 The artwork was beautiful and detailed.
 Some of the artwork was beading of jewelry, furniture, and clothing.
 There were also quilts and footwear for sale.

 Some vendors sold food and drinks.
 There was no alcohol served.
 There were all kinds of food like Indian fry bread tacos, fry bread, chili burgers, and much more!
 Other booths had educational information about a variety of topics.